kaligraffy/basiccryptmypi/README.md

 Then check if there are any other mounts to umount.

-Raise on here and I'll try and fix them as soon as I can, this is a refactor of an existing project, I highly anticipate bugs, despite removing a large amount of code which *should* make this more predictable.
+Raise on here and I'll try and fix them as soon as I can, this is a refactor of an existing project, I highly anticipate bugs, despite removing a large amount of code which *should* make this slightly more streamlined

 - duplicate entries in crypttab in the initramfs by script